Catarina of Portugal, Duchess of Braganza

-Infanta Catherine of Portugal, Duchess of Braganza by marriage (Catarina; /pt/, 18 January 1540 - 15 November 1614) was a Portuguese infanta (princess) claimant to the throne during the Portuguese succession crisis of 1580.
+Infanta Catherine of Portugal, Duchess of Braganza (Catarina; /pt/, 18 January 1540 - 15 November 1614) was a Portuguese infanta (princess) claimant to the throne during the Portuguese succession crisis of 1580.

 Biography

 Background

 Catherine was the second daughter of Duarte, Duke of Guimarães (sixth son of Manuel I of Portugal) and Isabel of Braganza.
 Beginning in 1549, she was educated alongside her cousin Prince João Manuel by Diego Sigeo, father of the renowned humanist Luisa Sigea.
 On 6 December 1563, she married João I, Duke of Braganza, head of the most powerful aristocratic house in Portugal.
 The two were first cousins.

 Succession crisis

 Following the death of young King of Sebastian of Portugal in the Battle of Alcácer Quibir, his great-uncle Henry I of Portugal succeeded to the throne.
 Elderly and bound to ecclesiastical vows, Henry could not produce a direct heir, leading to much deliberation over his successor during his short reign.
 Catherine was Henry's preferred successor, but because of her sex, the powerful influence of Philip II, and the unpopularity of her husband, she failed to garner popular support.
 Her main rivals were António, Prior of Crato, the male-line but illegitimate grandson of Manuel I, and Philip II of Spain, the son of Manuel's eldest daughter.

 In February 1579, King Henry summoned the candidates to submit their claims to a panel of jurists.
 António's swift dismissal as a result of illegitimacy left only Philip II and Catherine in formal contention.
 Catherine’s descent through a male line, as the daughter of Manuel's youngest son, Duarte, offered her precedence over Philip.
 The heir by primogeniture was Catherine’s nephew Ranuccio Farnese, (Note: Rannucio's claim was not pressed because his father, Alessandro Farnese, Duke of Parma, was an ally of Philip II.) being the son of her late older sister Maria, followed by his siblings; then the Duchess herself and her children; and only after them, King Philip.
 Although Philip lacked legal arguments, he wielded immense power and influence over the Portuguese aristocracy, securing their support through bribery and coercion.

 Philip even tried to bribe Catherine's husband, the Duke of Braganza, to abandon his wife's pretensions, offering him the Vice-Kingdom of Brazil, the post of Grand-Master of the Order of Christ, a license to send a personal ship to India every year, and the marriage of one of his daughters to Diego, Prince of Asturias, Philip's heir at that time.
 The Duke of Braganza, influenced by Catherine, refused the proposal.